dawnwallet/dawn-ai-user-guide/README.md

 You can interact with it pressing one of the icons, such as "Lend", or just typing out a command or question.
 Dawn supports several chains: Optimism, Mainnet, Base, Arbitrum, Polygon, Zora.

+Dawn can take a few seconds to generate a response.
+It also has Internet access, so can answer many questions about crypto!

 ## What Dawn AI can help you with

 ### Find out what's happening on-chain